5.9.1 Pregnancy, Childbirth, Adoption, and Lactation: Policy

 Step Three – Follow up: The GLO or OPA representative should confirm the accommodation in writing and offer to revisit the plan with the student or postdoctoral scholar after two to three weeks to see if any changes are needed.

 A reasonable accommodation includes time taken as needed by the student or postdoctoral scholar to express breastmilk in a space that complies with state and federal requirements (see Identifying Space).
 When possible, time should be taken during regularly scheduled meal and rest periods.
 The number of breaks needed to express breastmilk may vary.
 A nursing parent will typically need two or three breaks during an eight-hour period; however, additional break times may be necessary.
-The break schedule should be based on the parent’s needs and the operational needs of the department.
+The break schedule should be based on the parent’s needs and the operational needs of the degree program.

 Appropriate space that complies with state and federal requirements includes any clean space that can be made private, shielded from view and free from intrusions, and is not located in a bathroom.
 Appropriate space can include a private office, a conference room with a locking door, or any other compliant space that can be secured and shielded from view.

 - Student or Postdoctoral Scholar’s Own or Adjacent Building: Every effort should be made to identify space in the building in which the student or postdoctoral scholar spends the majority of time.
 It may be necessary to identify more than one space in order to meet the needs of the student or postdoctoral scholar.
 Space may be identified at an adjacent building within a reasonable walking distance and that is accessible during the arranged lactation schedule.
 A reasonable distance is recommended as no more than a 5-minute walk from the student or postdoctoral scholar’s building.